 Wheat-based products, like bread or pasta, can trigger digestive issues for many people.
-While some have sensitivity to gluten (i.e. the proteins in wheat), many others are unable to digest the FODMAP carbohydrates found in it.
+While some have sensitivity to gluten (i.e. the proteins in grains), many others are unable to digest the FODMAP carbohydrates found in grains.

 While you may not be sensitive to gluten, some gluten-free products can also be a good option when you’re following a low-FODMAP diet.
 Instead of wheat, many of them use low-FODMAP alternatives, like rice and corn flour.

-Once you’ve chosen your pasta, this is a quick and easy low-FODMAP recipe that you can make on a weeknight!
+Once you’ve chosen your pasta, this pasta sauce made with cherry tomatoes is a quick and easy low-FODMAP recipe that you can make on a weeknight!

 What are FODMAPs?